-- · we have incurred substantial losses since our inception and anticipate that we will continue to incur substantial and increasing losses for the foreseeable future; - we currently have no approved products and thus have no revenues from commercialization of any products and may never generate revenues from the sale of products or achieve profitability; - we are generally early in our development efforts, have only a small number of product candidates in clinical development, and we will need to successfully complete preclinical and clinical testing of our product candidates before we can seek regulatory approval and potentially generate commercial sales; - · we will require substantial additional financing to achieve our goals, which may not be available to us on acceptable terms, or at all; - our future success depends on our ability to retain our executive officers and to attract, retain and motivate qualified personnel; - the results of preclinical studies or earlier clinical studies are not necessarily predictive of future results, and our existing product candidates in clinical studies, and any other product candidates we advance into clinical studies may not have favorable results in later clinical studies or receive regulatory approval; - clinical drug development, both in the U.S. and international jurisdictions, involves a lengthy and expensive process with an uncertain outcome and even if our product candidates receive regulatory approval, they may still face future development and regulatory difficulties; - our T-cell immunotherapy product candidates and our next-generation CAR T programs represent new therapeutic approaches that could result in heightened regulatory scrutiny and delays in or our inability to achieve regulatory approval, commercialization or payor coverage of our product candidates; - the market opportunities for our product candidates may be limited to those patients who are ineligible for or have failed prior treatments and may be small; - we may not be able to obtain or maintain orphan drug exclusivity for our product candidates; - the COVID-19 pandemic continues to impact our business and operations and could materially and adversely affect our business and operations in the future, as well as the businesses and operations of third parties on which we rely; - our success depends upon our ability to obtain and maintain sufficient intellectual property protection for our product candidates, and we may not be able to protect our intellectual property rights throughout the world; - our principal stockholders own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval; - we may not be able to obtain and maintain the relationships with third parties that are necessary to develop, commercialize and manufacture some or all of our product candidates.
+- we have incurred substantial losses since our inception and anticipate that we will continue to incur substantial and increasing losses for the foreseeable future; - we currently have no approved products and thus have no revenues from commercialization of any products and may never generate revenues from the commercial sale of products or achieve profitability; - we are generally early in our development efforts, have only a small number of product candidates in clinical development, and we will need to successfully complete preclinical and clinical testing of our product candidates before we can seek regulatory approval and potentially generate commercial sales; - · we will require substantial additional financing to achieve our goals, which may not be available to us on acceptable terms, or at all; - our future success depends on our ability to retain our executive officers and to attract, retain and motivate qualified personnel; - the results of preclinical studies or earlier clinical studies are not necessarily predictive of future results, and our existing product candidates in clinical studies, and any other product candidates we advance into clinical studies may not have favorable results in later clinical studies or receive regulatory approval; - clinical drug development, both in the U.S. and international jurisdictions, involves a lengthy and expensive process with an uncertain outcome and even if our product candidates receive regulatory approval, they may still face future development and regulatory difficulties; - our T-cell immunotherapy product candidates and our next-generation CAR T programs represent new therapeutic approaches that could result in heightened regulatory scrutiny and delays in or our inability to achieve regulatory approval, commercialization or payor coverage of our product candidates; - · there can be no assurance that we will achieve all of the anticipated benefits of the Fujifilm Transaction and we could face unanticipated challenges; - the market opportunities for our product candidates may be limited to those patients who are ineligible for or have failed prior treatments and may be small; - we may not be able to obtain or maintain orphan drug exclusivity for our product candidates; - the COVID-19 pandemic continues to impact our business and operations and could materially and adversely affect our business and operations in the future, as well as the businesses and operations of third parties on which we rely; - our success depends upon our ability to obtain and maintain sufficient intellectual property protection for our product candidates, and we may not be able to protect our intellectual property rights throughout the world; - our principal stockholders own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval; - we may not be able to obtain and maintain the relationships with third parties that are necessary to develop, commercialize and manufacture some or all of our product candidates.

-ATARA BIOTHERAPEUTICS, INC. Condensed Consolidated Balance Sheets (Unaudited) (In thousands except per share amounts)
+ATARA BIOTHERAPEUTICS, INC. Condensed Consolidated Balance Sheets (Unaudited) (In thousands, except per share amounts)